 The Lawyers’ Committee does not discriminate on the basis of actual or perceived race, religion, color, national origin, ancestry, disability, medical condition, marital status, sex, age, sexual orientation, gender identity or expression, family responsibility, personal appearance, genetic information, matriculation, political affiliation, or any other status protected under law.

-We strongly encourage candidates of color and candidates from underrepresented communities to apply.
+We encourage candidates of color and candidates from underrepresented communities to apply.

-Accessibility Assistance: Although calls will not be accepted regarding questions about the position, if you are an individual with a disability and need assistance completing the online application, please call 202-662-8600 and ask for an applicant accommodation or send an email with the subject line “Applicant Accommodation” to firstname.lastname@example.org.
+Accessibility Assistance: We do not accept calls about the position; however, if you are an individual with a disability and need assistance completing the online application, please call 202-662-8600 and ask for an applicant accommodation or send an email with the subject line “Applicant Accommodation” to firstname.lastname@example.org

 Level of Language Proficiency

 Minimum Education Required